jlelong/LaTeX-Workshop-wiki/Format.md

 #### `latex-workshop.formatting.tex-fmt.args`

 DDefine the command line arguments for tex-fmt.
 Refer to https://github.com/WGUNDERWOOD/tex-fmt?tab=readme-ov-file#usage for more information about the arguments.
 Note that `--stdin` is added by the extension, so no need to add it again.
-For key-value arguments, separate the key and value in two strings, e.g., `[\"--tab\", \"4\"]`.
+For key-value arguments, separate the key and value in two strings, e.g., `[\"--tabsize\", \"4\"]`.

 | Type                 | Default Value   |
 | -------------------- | --------------- |